Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: Background continued. Subtleties

-The commutant of $\fm(n;\un|n+1)_0$ is the same as that of $\fb(n)_0=\fpe(n)$, so is of codimension 2.
-Hence there are two traces on $\fm(n;\un|n+1)_0$, and therefore there are two divergences on $\fm$.
-One of them is given by the operator

-since this should be the map \textit{commuting} (not \textbf{super}commuting) with $\fm_-$, see \cite{Shch}.
+The commutant of $\fm(n;\un|n+1)_0$ is the like that of $\fb(n)_0=\fpe(n)$, so is of codimension~2.
+Hence there are two traces on $\fm(n;\un|n+1)_0$, namely $\htr$ and $\ell$, see~\eqref{2traces}, and therefore there are two divergences on $\fm$.
+One of them is given by the operator since this should be the mapping \textit{commuting} (not \textit{super}commuting) with $\fm_-$, see \cite{Shch}.
 The condition $D_\tau(f)=0$, i.e., just $\del_\tau(f)=0$ singles out precisely $\fb(n)$.